 Olmstead v L.C.
 (Olmstead) is a 1999 United States Supreme Court case regarding discrimination against people with mental disabilities.
 In Olmstead, the Court found mental illness is a form of disability and unjustified isolation of a person with a disability is a form of discrimination under Title II of the federal Americans with Disabilities Act (ADA).
 The Court held community placement is required and appropriate if "[a] the State's treatment professionals have determined that community placement is appropriate, [b] the transfer from institutional care to a less restrictive setting is not opposed by the affected individual, and [c] the placement can be reasonably accommodated, taking into account the resources available to the State and the needs of others with mental disabilities."

-In 2002, the Olmstead Commission held public meetings across the state to gather information on how to serve individuals with disabilities.
+In 2002, the Olmstead Commission held public meetings across the state to gather information on how to best serve individuals with disabilities.
 The commission developed a working plan that included historical information regarding efforts to serve individuals in less restrictive settings and a record of state actions to comply with the Olmstead decision.